Kurdish despair laid bare as Syria cease-fire nears end

 Many have traveled south and deeper into Syria, while more than 7,000 mainly-Kurdish civilians have gone to Iraqi Kurdistan, according to the U.N.

-Many ethnic Kurds in northeastern Syria feel betrayed by the U.S.’s withdrawal, which has left them more vulnerable to the Turkish offensive that is due to restart at 10 p.m. local time Tuesday (3 p.m.
-E.T.)
+Many ethnic Kurds in northeastern Syria feel betrayed by the U.S.’ withdrawal, which has left them more vulnerable to the Turkish offensive that is due to restart at 10 p.m. local time Tuesday (3 p.m.
+ET.)

 Most of those arriving in Bardarash and its U.N.-branded tents carried little more than a shopping bag-full of clothes.

 “We came like this.
-We didn’t have time to bring anything,” said Randa Shekhmus Hussein, 29, a mother of three.
+We didn’t have time to bring anything,” Randa Shekhmus Hussein, 29, a mother of three, said.

-The Kurdish-led Syrian Democratic Forces have been crucial U.S. allies in the fight against the Islamic State group and some are still working with the U.S. to defend oilfields from ISIS and other militants in northeast Syria amid the chaos caused by Turkish bombardment.
+The Kurdish-led Syrian Democratic Forces have been crucial U.S. allies in the fight against the Islamic State militant group and some are still working with the U.S. to defend oil fields from ISIS and other militants in northeast Syria amid the chaos caused by Turkish bombardment.

 “Everything is finished.
-My house has been destroyed by the shelling,” said the 45-year-old speaking inside the barbed-wire fence of the refugee camp.
+My house has been destroyed by the shelling,” the 45-year-old said from inside the barbed-wire fence of the refugee camp.

 “In a flash, everything is gone.”